gtorres777/ci-docker-react/README.md

 ## How does the github workflow works?

-It has 2 jobs that will run when a change is pushed to the `main` branch of the repository, the first one will build a test image where it can run the tests for the React app and once it <br />
-finishes successfully it will run the other job where it will build an image with the production files from React, integrate this ones into a nginx service and <br />
-push the image to Dockerhub
+It has 2 jobs that will run when a change is pushed to the `main` branch of the repository, the first one will build a test image where it can run the tests for the React app and once it finishes successfully it will run the other job where it will build an image with the production files from React, integrate this ones into a nginx service and push the image to Dockerhub